-Each of these category of taxpayer has special rules that not all tax preparers want to deal with.
+Each of these categories of taxpayers has special rules that not all tax preparers want to deal with.

-Trust me, I am one of those people–I don’t have experience with clergy nor expats so I always refer potential clients to those who have the experience and qualifications to deal with those clients.
+Trust me, I am one of those people–I don’t have experience with clergy or ex-pats so I always refer potential clients to those who have the experience and qualifications to deal with those clients.

 The bottom line is that you need to ask this question because you don’t want a tax preparer “learning” with your return.